Bobby Thad McGinnis was born in Venus, Texas on March 23, 1928 and died at home on November 16, 2019

 The family requests that donations be made to the Waxahachie Foundation, 210 W. Franklin St., Waxahachie, Texas 75165.

-To send flowers to Bobby's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bobby Thad McGinnis, please visit our floral store.